julurisaichandu/athena/README.md

 # Athena - Medical Document and Report Analysis

-Athena is an intelligent application that enables users to interact with medical data through a conversational interface.
-It helps patients and doctors by answering queries, generating reports, navigating chat history, and providing a visual representation of the database.
+Athena is an intelligent application that enables doctors to interact with medical data of their patients through a conversational interface.
+It helps doctors by answering queries, navigating chat history for easy access, and providing a visual representation of the patients database.

 ## Features
 - **Chat with the Database**: Users can interact with the database through a chat interface, asking questions and receiving answers.
-- **Generate Reports**: Users can generate reports related to a patient by chatting with the system.
 - **Chat History**: Navigate and explore previous conversations for review or further insights.
-- **Database Visualization**: Explore the database visually to see the details of patient data such as names, diagnoses, attendance records, etc.
+- **Database Visualization**: Explore the database visually to see the details of patient data such as names, diagnoses, medication records, etc.
-- **Help Section**: An FAQ section to help users understand how to use the application and troubleshoot common issues.
+- **Help Section**: An FAQ section to help users understand how to use the application and details explaining each page.

 ## Prerequisites
 - Node.js v14.x or higher
 - npm or yarn
-- OpenAI or similar API key for AI responses (optional, depending on your setup)(we have used groq)
+- Gemini API key for AI responses
+- MongoDB API for databases
+- Clerk authenticator API key

 ## Setup & Installation
 Follow these steps to get the application running on your local machine: